vadixidav/swar/README.md

 See <https://en.wikipedia.org/wiki/SWAR> for more information.

+Also check [the documentation](https://docs.rs/swar/) to see actual code examples.

-This crate attempts to collect SIMD Within a Register (SWAR) routines.
+This crate attempts to collect SIMD Within a Register (SWAR) routines and present them in a type-safe manner so that the programmer can't make a mistake with the layout of the number.
 A SWAR routine takes advantage of the fact that some operations can be computed in parallel in a single register without any SIMD extentions to the host processor at all.
 For instance, one common use of SWAR is in the rust `count_ones` instruction for targets without a dedicated `popcnt` instruction.

 It is possible to mask every other bit in the number: